 Skip Breadcrumb Links

-Can I apply for refugee status as a lesbian, gay, bisexual, trans, queer or questioning (LGBTQ+) person?
+Can I apply for refugee status as a lesbian, gay, bisexual, trans, queer or questioning (LGBTQIA+) person?

-You may be able to apply for refugee status if you identify as lesbian, gay, bisexual, trans, queer or questioning (LGBTQ+).
+You may be able to apply for refugee status if you identify as lesbian, gay, bisexual, trans, queer or questioning (LGBTQIA+).

 You can seek refugee status in Canada on the basis of more than one category.
 You can apply for asylum if you have a well-founded fear of persecution in your home country based on: